On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Cleanness of the Hecke complex

 \begin{lemma} Let $G$ be a split semisimple algebraic group over a field $k$ of characteristic $p$.
 If $p>2$, then there exists a faithful representation $V$ of $G$ defined over $\mathbb Z$ such that the pairing of any weight of $V$ with any coroot of $G$ is less than $p$.

-If $p=2$, there exists such a representation if each simple factor of $G$ has nontrivial center. \end{lemma}
+If $p=2$, there exists such a representation if each nontrivial normal subgroup of $G$ has nontrivial center. \end{lemma}

 \begin{proof} In fact, we will construct $V$ where all the pairings are at most $2$.
 We will construct it over $\mathbb Z$ as a sum of highest weight representations, and reduce modulo $p$.
-It is sufficient to show that, for each character of the center of $G$, there exists such a representation whose central character is that character and whose kernel is contained in the center.
-Then summing, the kernel will be the intersection in the center of all characters of the center, and hence be trivial.
+It is sufficient to show that, for each character $\chi$ of the center $Z(G)$ of $G$, there exists such a representation $V_\chi$ whose central character is $\chi$ and whose kernel is contained in $Z(G)$.
+Then taking $V = \sum_\chi V_\chi$, the kernel of $V$ will be the intersection inside $Z(G)$ of the kernels of all characters of $Z(G)$, and hence be trivial.

-For this statement, we can assume that $G$ is simply-connected, as any representation of the universal cover with a central character pulled back from $G$ is in fact a representation of $G$ with the same central character.
-Because a tensor product of two representations satisfying the condition on weights is a representation of the product group satisfying the pairing condition, and the same is true for the kernel condition, we may assume that $G$ is simple.
-We can then check the existence of such representations for each possible central character of each simple group explicitly by the classification.
+For this statement, we can assume that $G$ is simply-connected, as any representation of the universal cover of $G$ with a central character pulled back from $G$ is in fact a representation of $G$ with the same central character.

+For $G =G_1 \otimes G_2$, $V_1$ a representation of $G_1$ satisfying the condition on weights, and $V_2$ a representation of $G_2$ satisfying the condition on weights, $V_1 \otimes V_2$ satisifies the condition on weights.
+The same is true for the condition on kernels.
+Thus, expressing $G$ as a product of simple groups, we may assume that $G$ is simple.

+We will now check that, for each simply-connected simple $G$, and each character $\chi$, there exists such a representation $V_\chi$.

 For the trivial character, the adjoint representation satisfies the pairing condition if and only if the Dynkin diagram has no edges of multiplicity greater than $2$, so we can use the adjoint representation for any group except $G_2$.
 Because the center of $G_2$ is trivial, we can use the seven-dimensional standard representation for $G_2$.